Jean Auguste Dominique Ingres Biography | Oil Paintings

 Napoleon and the Propaganda Paintings of Aggrandizement.

 The painting Napoleon As First Consul was commissioned by the city of Liege (a view of it appears in the background) as a tribute to the still young, though already very powerful, Napoleon.
 The portrait is enriched by its precise details of costume and furnishings.
 This magnificent portrait of Napoleon on his Imperial Throne was painted at the height of his political success.
 It was propaganda, rhetoric, and art in the service of the first "modern" dictator.
 After this painting was completed in 1806, he finally gave Ingres permission to leave for Rome.
-The painter lived in the Eternal City for eighteen years and therefore was only able to follow the trajectory, eclipse, and fall of the Napoleonic star from a distance.
+The painter lived in the Eternal City for eighteen years and therefore was only able to follow the trajectory, rise, and fall of the Napoleonic star from a distance.

 The many painted portraits of Napoleon also play a key role in the propaganda and strategy of aggrandizement, that perhaps reached its pinnacle in the equestrian portrait of Napoleon crossing the Alps (one of five versions) by David.